Symbian9/qmapshack-doc-wiki/Use Case: Motorcycle Navigation.md

 # This is just a stub / test dummy and not yet ready for public linkage. #

-# Peculiarities of Motorcycle navigation #
+# Peculiarities of Motorcycle Navigation #

 As it appears, motorcycle navigation demands some special requirements, so that all those major manufacturers of satnav navigation devices even offer special prouduct series.
 Beyond ruggedized design and glove optimized handling, there are special features like navigating along tracks, preference for curvy roads or skipping of intermediary route points.